Bournemouth skipper Francis out for the season

 Striker Callum Wilson has twice sustained similar setbacks to those facing Cook and Francis, while Tyrone Mings missed the vast majority of the 2015-16 campaign after suffering torn knee ligaments on his club debut.

-Bournemouth is back in action away to Manchester United on Monday (NZDT) having lost seven of its last nine Premier League games, slipping to 11th in the table.
+Bournemouth is back in action away to Manchester United on Monday (AEDT) having lost seven of its last nine Premier League games, slipping to 11th in the table.